harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/gad-7-vs-beck-anxiety-inventory.md

 |     7 | Feeling afraid, as if something awful might happen                                                                                                 |
 |     8 | If you checked any problems, how difficult have they made it for you to do your work, take care of things at home, or get along with other people? |

-## Other harmonisation projects with Harmony which you may be interested in
+## Other [data harmonisation](/data-harmonisation/) projects with Harmony which you may be interested in

 * [SDQ vs RCADS](/compare-harmonise-instruments/sdq-vs-rcads)